Apex (working name) Brooklyn, NY Rebuild

 MediumOpen

-What's neededHours, comp structure, what good looks like at 30 / 90 / 180 days, what role she grows into.
+What is neededHours, comp, what good looks like at 30 / 90 / 180 days, and the enrollment script plus reps.

 MediumOpen